Ziwa Rhino Sanctuary

 - To conduct fund raising campaigns and generate funds in support of translocation, protection, and management of the reintroduced rhinoceros populations.

 How can you help?

 - Visit !
 Go and see them, stay with them, visit the rhinos, and shop in the craft shop.

 - Volunteer !
 RFU always has needs for specific volunteer projects, both on site at the sanctuary or remotely.
-Recent projects have included restaurant remodelling, website design, education program assistance, brochure layout and printing, etc. The options are endless.
+Past projects have included website design, education program assistance, brochure layout and printing, etc. The options are endless.

 - Ask !
 Contact the executive director, Angie Genade, who would be happy to talk with about ways in which you can get involved.